ankushswar1/aa-sdk-staging/site/smart-accounts/signers/privy.md

 ### Create a SmartAccountSigner

-First, set up your app with Privy following the [Privy Quickstart](https://docs.privy.io/guide/quickstart).
+First, set up your React app with Privy following the [Privy Quickstart](https://docs.privy.io/guide/quickstart).
 You should also configure your `PrivyProvider` to create embedded wallets for your users when they login, like below:

 ```ts [PrivyProvider]